AKVIS HDRFactory can work independently as a standalone program or as a plug-in to a photo editor.

 The check-box near the thumbnail indicates if the image will be used when generating the HDR-image.
 Deactivate the check-box near the image with a left-click, if you do not want to use it when creating the HDR-image.

-Тo the left of the image window there is the Toolbar with the following buttons:
+Тo the left of the image window there is the Toolbar:

 Double-clicking on the tool's icon makes the image fit the window.